 The Richmond campus offers a full range of technical, vocational, and academic courses.
-Texas State Technical College (TSTC), in partnership with WCJC, offers vocational programs located at the Richmond campus.

 BAY CITY CAMPUS

 The Bay City campus is home to the college's Process Technology, Nuclear Power Technology, and Manufacturing Technology programs.
 The campus also offers transfer courses and continues to expand its programmatic offerings and training facility in response to Bay City's economic development initiatives, such as the establishment of the new Tenaris plant in Matagorda County.